kgdn/image-steganography/README.md

 ## Image Stenography in Go

-This is a simple implementation of image stenography in Go. *Please note that this is a very simple implementation of image stenography.
+This is a simple implementation of image steganography in Go. *Please note that this is a very simple implementation of image steganography.
 It is not meant to be a robust implementation, but instead a simple implementation that was made to learn the basics of Go.*

 The program is designed to encode text into a PPM image and then decode the text back from the image.
 The program can be invoked using the following command:
 `./steg <mode> <input_image> <output_image>`